There’s pork fried rice…. and then there’s Triple Pork Fried Rice! I’m bringing you a pork fried rice recipe that will set the sows a squealin’.

 - Oil if needed

-- Chop all the ingredients and lay them out so they are easy to grab once you start frying rice.
+- Chop all the ingredients and lay them out so they are easy to grab once you start stir frying the rice.
 Whisk the eggs.

 - Place a large wok or skillet over high heat.
 Once the skillet is piping-hot, add the bacon, and stir until just cooked through and crisp.
 Remove the bacon and place in a bowl.
 Add the diced pork to the wok.
 Stir and saute for 2-3 minutes, then add the ham and cook another 1-2 minutes.
 Remove and place all pork products in the bowl.